Portfolio Fast Track: From Request to Delivery¶

 Milestones¶

-Mark key checkpoints — go/no-go decisions, deliverable deadlines, or external dependencies.
+Mark key checkpoints -- go/no-go decisions, deliverable deadlines, or external dependencies.

 Milestones appear on the project timeline and in reports, giving stakeholders clear visibility into upcoming decision points.
+They can be created as standalone milestones or by enabling milestone tracking on a phase.

 Start simple, add structure as needed